flowx-ai/flowx-docs/README.md

 This command will start the already existing `docs-new` container.

 Starting the container can have some extra parameters:
-- `--run-mintlify`: starts and exposes the Mintlify instace to external traffic (a.k.a. it also executes the `mintlify dev` command)
+- `--run-mintlify`: starts and exposes the Mintlify instance to external traffic (a.k.a. it also executes the `mintlify dev` command)

 ##### Stopping the existing container